RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

    oc adm policy remove-scc-from-user redis-enterprise-scc system:serviceaccount:<my-project>:<rec-name>
    ```

 ### Upgrade databases

+{{<warning>}}In version 7.2.4, old module versions and manually uploaded modules are not persisted.
+If databases are not upgraded after cluster upgrade, and require cluster recovery afterwards, you'll need to contact Redis support.
+This issue will be fixed in the next maintenance release by moving the stored location of the modules.{{</warning>}}

 After the cluster is upgraded, you can upgrade your databases.
 The process for upgrading databases is the same for both Kubernetes and non-Kubernetes deployments.
 For more details on how to [upgrade a database]({{<relref "/rs/installing-upgrading/upgrading/upgrade-database">}}), see the [Upgrade an existing Redis Enterprise Software deployment]({{<relref "/rs/installing-upgrading/upgrading">}}) documentation.